httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 Once a server has indicated that it will support authenticated TLS, a client MAY use key pinning
-{{I-D.ietf-websec-key-pinning}} or any other mechanism that would otherwise be restricted to use with HTTPS URIs, provided that the mechanism can be restricted to a single HTTP origin.
+{{I-D.ietf-websec-key-pinning}} or any other mechanism that would otherwise be restricted to use with "https" URIs, provided that the mechanism can be restricted to a single HTTP origin.